 Use Greenery to Experiment With Color

 The Danish are obsessed with plants.
 The streets of Copenhagen brim with dedicated cactus and succulent stores, and every shopfront and home has a windowsill packed with plants.
-Aside from adding a touch of life and texture to a home, plants also inject color—in a totally non-committal way.
-Interestingly, I noticed that greenery in Danish homes wasn't actually green.
+Aside from adding a touch of life and texture to a home, plants also inject color.
+Interestingly, we noticed that greenery in Danish homes wasn't actually green.
 Instead, Danes often choose plants that add unique colors to the room, like dried red leaves or a purple-tinged rubber plant.

-Time and time again, I noticed one color stood out in every cool interior: amber.
+Time and time again, we noticed one color stood out in every cool interior: amber.
 It's not a shade we see in many American homes, but in Sweden, it's used in abundance.
-While first skeptical, I eventually saw why amber works so well in Scandinavian homes.
+While skeptical at first, we eventually saw why amber works so well with Scandinavian style.
 It's dusty and muted, like the other colors in their palette, and adds a hint of warmth to rooms that feature white, blue, and charcoal.
 In some cases, amber items were so subtle that they basically appeared to be another neutral.

 Create Character With Mismatched Accessories

 Our favorite American interiors are often styled to perfection, but Scandinavian homes are the polar opposite.
 In fact, imperfection is prized, and it's not strange to see a dining table styled with an odd assortment of chairs in mismatched shapes and colors.
-This eclectic approach to decorating makes it easier to add streaks of color—it's not precious; it's playful.
+This eclectic, playful approach to decorating makes it easier to add streaks of color.